ISpeed

-The ride
+Background

+The coaster is Italy's tallest and fastest launch coaster.
 The coaster starts with a 68 MPH launch in 2.2 seconds into a top hat where it climbs to 180 feet and then plummets to the ground.
 Following this is a barrage of airtime hills, tight turns, and inversions.
+The ride is open to passengers aged 12 and over.

-Maintenance
+In certain spots around the ride, copper alloy fins have been placed to create a magnetic field that regulates the coaster's speed.

-Throughout the ride in certain spots copper alloy fins are placed to create a magnetic field and regulate the coasters speed.
+In 2025, a 14-year-old child became seriously ill after riding iSpeed.
+The attraction was checked for maintenance and found to be in working order.